apache/geode/README.md

 ## <a name="development"></a>Application Development

-Apache Geode applications can be written in a number of client technologies:
+Apache Geode applications can be written in these client technologies:

 * Java using the Geode client API or embedded using the Geode peer API
 * [Spring Data GemFire](http://projects.spring.io/spring-data-gemfire/) or [Spring Cache](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cache.html)